Origin and history of the Fulbright program

 Fulbright Program, August 1, 1961 .

-For in-depth information about the history of the Fulbright program, please see the two-part article “Fulbright, Arkansas, and the Seventy-Fifth Anniversary of the Fulbright Program, 1946–2021.”
+For in-depth information about the history of the Fulbright program and the dual legacy of JW Fulbright, please see Lonnie Johnson’s two-part article “Fulbright, Arkansas, and the Seventy-Fifth Anniversary of the Fulbright Program, 1946–2021.”
 Part I can be accessed here and Part II here.